Hair for Passport Photo: Rules & Hairstyles

-The official website of the U.S. Department of State and the photo guide give clear recommendations on hair for passport photos.
+The official website of the U.S. Department of State and the photo guide give clear recommendations on hair for passport photos for an adult and for a baby passport photo.
 The general rule is you need to adjust it so that it doesn’t hide your face and leaves it visible.
 What else?

 US passport photo hair rules